15+ DIY Shiplap Fireplace Ideas

 This fireplace started life as stone blocks surrounded by wood.
 Nesting With Grace removed the surround, built a frame, and attached 8 foot primed shiplap boards finished off with two coats of Behr Ultra Pure White.

 Alabaster by Sherwin Williams was the color of choice when Simply Michele B added shiplap to a simple brick fireplace.
-The decorative moulding around the fireplace and at the top finish off the look.
+The decorative moulding around the fireplace and at the top finish off the soft, warm look.

 Shiplap Fireplace Placement Ideas